 In removing glints and other reflections, the polarizing filter reveals surface details, increases the color saturation, darken the sky, reduce dry haze at the horizon, for short it increases colors and contrast, this last reducing the thermal noise on images.

-There is no difference between effects generated by a filter having a linear or a circular polarization, excepted that the second one uses a 2d blade coated at l/4 so that the reflected light does not show a privilegied polarization plane.
+Note that there is no difference between effects generated by a filter having a linear or a circular polarization, except that the second one uses a 2d blade coated at l/4 so that the reflected light does not show a privilegied polarization plane.
 It is mandatory to not interfere with the TTL metering system and the autofocus of DSLR's and videocams.

 There is no polarizing filter suited for both visible spectrum and IR radiation.
 There are well polarizers able to filter light at three wavelengths of the spectrum in combining 3 or 4 polaroids blades, but no online shop offers these products.
 But endly, we do not really need of such a filter.